huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 1. fusion, which combines multiple sequential operations into a single "kernel" to reduce the number of computation steps
 2. skipping the inherent sparsity of padding tokens to avoid unnecessary computation with nested tensors

-BetterTransformer also converts all attention operations to use the more memory-efficient [scaled dot product attention (SDPA)](https://pytorch.org/docs/master/generated/torch.nn.functional.scaled_dot_product_attention), and it calls optimized kernerls like [FlashAttention](https://huggingface.co/papers/2205.14135) under the hood.
+BetterTransformer also converts all attention operations to use the more memory-efficient [scaled dot product attention (SDPA)](https://pytorch.org/docs/master/generated/torch.nn.functional.scaled_dot_product_attention), and it calls optimized kernels like [FlashAttention](https://huggingface.co/papers/2205.14135) under the hood.

 Before you start, make sure you have 🤗 Optimum [installed](https://huggingface.co/docs/optimum/installation).